 I was just looking at a packet of reduced ham when there was a tap on my shoulder and a polite voice said, “I think your coffee is leaking.”

 I turned to see an apologetic fellow shopper gesturing at a wavery brown line that had clearly followed me all the way up from the vegetable section.
 And possibly beyond.
 Other customers – too polite to say anything, in a middle-class sort of way – quickly busied themselves amongst the Lurpak and quiches as they saw my horrified expression.
-A Waitrose employee hurried up, gently removed my now empty cardboard cup, and told me not to worry.
+A Waitrose Partner (for yes, that's what they are, of course) hurried up, gently removed my now empty cardboard cup, and told me not to worry.
 Yellow cones and mops were produced and customers asked to stand clear.

 It looked like a crime scene.
 Mortified, no longer feeling chic and relaxed, I stopped meandering, and left by the back entrance.
 We had beans on toast for supper.